Geography: Origin and history

-Over the past two centuries, the advancements in technology with computers have led to the development of geomatics and new practices such as participant observation and geostatistics being incorporated into geography's portfolio of tools.
+Over the past two centuries, advancements in computer technology have led to the development of geomatics and to the incorporation of new practices, such as participant observation and geostatistics, into geography's portfolio of tools.
 In the West during the 20th century, the discipline of geography went through four major phases: environmental determinism, regional geography, the quantitative revolution, and critical geography.
 The strong interdisciplinary links between geography and the sciences of geology and botany, as well as economics, sociology, and demographics, have also grown greatly, especially as a result of earth system science that seeks to understand the world in a holistic view.
-New concepts and philosophies have emerged from the rapid advancement of computers, quantitative methods, and interdisciplinary approaches.
+New concepts and philosophies have emerged from the rapid advances in computing, quantitative methods, and interdisciplinary approaches.
 The 1962 book Theoretical Geography by William Bunge, which argued for a nomothetic approach to geography and that from a purely spatial perspective there was no real difference between human and physical geography, has been described by Kevin R. Cox as "perhaps the seminal text of the spatial-quantitative revolution."
 In 1970, Waldo Tobler proposed the first law of geography, "everything is related to everything else, but near things are more related than distant things."
 This law summarizes the first assumption geographers make about the world.

 Related fields

 Geology

 The rock cycle shows the relationship between igneous, sedimentary, and metamorphic rocks.

-The discipline of geography, especially physical geography, and geology have significant overlap.
+The disciplines of geography, especially physical geography, and geology have a significant overlap.
 In the past, the two have often shared academic departments at universities, a point that has led to conflict over resources.
 Both disciplines do seek to understand the rocks on the Earth's surface and the processes that change them over time.
 Geology employs many of the tools and techniques of technical geographers, such as GIS and remote sensing to aid in geological mapping.
 However, geology includes research that goes beyond the spatial component, such as the chemical analysis of rocks and biogeochemistry.

 History

-The discipline of History has significant overlap with geography, especially human geography.
+The discipline of history has a significant overlap with geography, especially human geography.
 Like geology, history and geography have shared university departments.
 Geography provides the spatial context within which historical events unfold.
 The physical geographic features of a region, such as its landforms, climate, and resources, shape human settlements, trade routes, and economic activities, which in turn influence the course of historical events.
 Thus, a historian must have a strong foundation in geography.
 Historians employ the techniques of technical geographers to create historical atlases and maps.